 Samuel Johnson, the English essayist, wrote: “The true measure of a man is how he treats someone who can do him absolutely no good.”

 Try doing something unexpected for someone else.
 Do this for the joy of giving and for no reward.
 Practicing kindness promotes feelings of love, happiness and hope, as well as improves your personal well being.

 Generosity will come back to you.
-So go ahead and give a gift of kindness.
+So go ahead and start, even if it’s something small.
 Cover up for someone at work or volunteer at your local charity.
 And if you wish to buy a cup of coffee (English breakfast tea is preferable), know that I am always ready to receive that kindness 🙂

 In the end, finding the balance between achieving your professional potential and managing the pressure that comes with it can be like walking the proverbial tightrope.
 But aiming for these goals will help you find islands of sanity in an otherwise frenetic life.

 And that’s what I’ve learnt from personal experience and through counseling clients – worrying doesn’t take away tomorrow’s troubles.
 It takes away today’s peace.